 When was the last time your doctor mentioned magnesium to you?

-Benefits of Magnesium (LINK)
+Benefits of Magnesium (Video)

 It's estimated that 85% of Americans are magnesium deficient.
 This is due to the quality of our food.
 Even those who eat an exceptionally "clean" and "wholesome" diet are often low in magnesium simply because the quality of the soil has decreased so much over the last one hundred years.